September 16-18, 2021

 Conference Hall of the Presidium of National Academy of Sciences of Armenia, Armenian Genocide Museum-Institute conference Hall, Yerevan State University, Matenadaran

-The war unleashed by Azerbaijan and its ally Turkey on September 27, 2020 against the Republic of Artsakh and the following ceasefire between Azerbaijan, Armenia and Russia on November 9, had serious negative consequences for the Armenians: The Republic of Artsakh had great territorial losses, a significant number of the Armenians of Artsakh were deprived of the opportunity to live in their homeland and have become refugees.
+The war unleashed by Azerbaijan and its ally Turkey on September 27, 2020 against the Republic of Artsakh and the following agreement between Armenia, Azerbaijan and Russia, on November 9, had serious negative consequences for the Armenians: The Republic of Artsakh had great territorial losses, a significant number of the Armenians of Artsakh were deprived of the opportunity to live in their homeland and have become refugees.

 The active part played in the Second Artsakh War by Turkey and the ideas of Pan-Turkism pursued by that country allow us to consider what happened to the Armenians of Artsakh - a small part of the whole Armenian people - as a new manifestation of its policy of genocide and deprivation of fatherland.
 This makes it legitimate to scientifically discuss the history of the Azerbaijani government’s genocidal policy towards the Armenians of Azerbaijan and Artsakh in the context of the Armenian Question and the Armenian Genocide itself.